skvark/Arduino-Spectrum-VU-meter/README.md

 There's actually two distinguishable parts in the project and therefore I'll divide this short documentation into few parts:

-1. Arduino, Fast Fourier Transform and controlling the screen (coming later)
+1. Fast Fourier Transform and controlling the screen
-2. Arduino and audio input, A/D conversion and preamplifier (coming later)
+2. Arduino and audio input, A/D conversion and preamplifier
 3. Arduino RGB shield, TLC5940's and lot's of PWM outputs
 4. Part list